-Why Interviewers Ask “Where Do You See Yourself in Five Years?”
+Why Interviewers Ask “Where Do You See Yourself in 5 Years?”

-The interviewer wants to understand more about your career goals and how this position would fit into your grand plan.
-They care about your career goals because they want to hire someone who is motivated, proactive, and likely to stick around and work hard if hired.
+By asking this question, the interviewer wants to understand more about your career goals and how this position would fit into your grand plan.
+They care about your career goals because they want to hire someone who is motivated, proactive, likely to stick around, and a hard worker.

 If succeeding in this role is important to you as part of your long-term career strategy, you are much more likely to perform well.